 We have applied POSAML to model several case studies implemented in the ACE/TAO middleware.
 Although our experience in using POSAML to configure and provision these case studies has been positive, there are still a few limitations that remain.
-For example, our generative techniques are applied only for the TAO middleware.
-We are addressing these limitations as part of our planned future work.
+For example, we do not yet have the means to let systems provisioners express the application QoS requirements visually at a higher level of abstraction such that these requirements can be mapped automatically to the appropriate provisioning of the middleware.
+Secondly, our generative techniques are applied only for the TAO middleware.
+In future we shall investigate solutions to both these limitations.